-Identical to a French gratin, an Italian gratinata enrobes cooked vegetables in a creamy béchamel sauce and is then topped with a mixture of breadcrumbs and Parmigiano, dotted with butter, and baked until the sauce bubbles gently and the crumb topping has browned.
+Identical to a French gratin, an Italian gratinata enrobes cooked vegetables in a creamy béchamel sauce, is topped with a mixture of breadcrumbs and Parmigiano, dotted with butter, and baked until the sauce bubbles gently and the crumb topping has browned.
 Now that we are well into fall and headed towards winter, cruciferous and root vegetables are taking center stage at the markets.
 Using what is abundant and in season is the best way to experience the best flavor and texture of vegetables.
 Other vegetables that are excellent to use in a gratinata are potatoes, endive, leeks, swiss chard, turnips, onions, butternut squash, brussels sprouts, parsnips, celery root, fennel, and broccoli (romanesco is particularly delicious if you can find it).
 Because so many vegetables complement each other in both flavor and texture, you can get creative with different combinations.
 A cauliflower gratinata is the perfect side dish for the upcoming holidays–it’s easy to make and the recipe can be increased to feed a crowd.
 The vegetables can be cooked a day ahead of time, drained and dried well, and stored in a tightly sealed container to cut down on preparation time the following day.

 The key to a successful gratinata is to use a light hand when distributing the breadcrumb-cheese mixture over the béchamel-laced cauliflower.
 Sprinkling the breadcrumb mixture onto the vegetables in a loose layer will allow the oven’s heat to circulate around the cheese and melt it into a crisp and golden brown crust that is the hallmark of a good gratinata.
 A final pinch of freshly grated nutmeg adds a warm essence to every bite.
 Once it’s in the oven, you’re only twenty minutes away from a superbly flavorful side dish that will make a cauliflower-lover out of anyone.Print

-1 head cauliflower, cut into large florets and washed
+- 1 head cauliflower, cut into large florets and washed

-2 tablespoons Kosher salt
+- 2 tablespoons Kosher salt

-1 tablespoon unsalted butter, divided and at room temperature
+- 1 tablespoon unsalted butter, divided and at room temperature

-1 recipe béchamel sauce
+- 1 recipe béchamel sauce

-3 tablespoons Parmigiano-Reggiano or Grana Padano
+- 3 tablespoons Parmigiano-Reggiano

-1 tablespoon plain breadcrumbs
+- 1 tablespoon plain breadcrumbs

-Pinch freshly grated nutmeg
+- Pinch freshly grated nutmeg

-Bring a large pot of water to a rolling boil and add in the salt, stirring to dissolve it completely in the water.
+- Bring a large pot of water to a rolling boil and add in the salt, stirring to dissolve it completely in the water.
 Add in the cauliflower and cook it for 10-15 minutes, stirring often, until the florets are easily pierced with a paring knife or fork.
 Drain the cauliflower through a colander and run cold water over the florets until they are completely cooled.
 Set aside.

-Preheat the oven to 375º.
+- Preheat the oven to 375ºF.

-Make the béchamel sauce.
+- Make the béchamel sauce.

-Grease an oven-proof casserole dish with ½ Tablespoon of the butter.
+- Grease an oven-proof casserole dish with ½ Tablespoon of the butter.
 Spread ¼ cup of the béchamel sauce into the bottom of the dish.
 Add in the cauliflower and spread the florets out in an even layer.
 Pour the remaining béchamel sauce over the florets.
 Use a spoon to gently toss the florets to coat them evenly in the sauce.

-Bake, uncovered, for 20-25 minutes, or until the breadcrumb mixture has browned lightly and the béchamel sauce bubbles gently.
+- Bake, uncovered, for 20-25 minutes, or until the breadcrumb mixture has browned lightly and the béchamel sauce bubbles gently.
 Serve hot.